 • Save your route.
 Use your list, then scan with Fetch at checkout.

 Dollar Tree has gems, but not every aisle is a slam dunk.
+(We’ve all grabbed the cheap tape.
+We know.)
 These passes protect your cart and your standards.

 • Off-brand electronics: Low wattage, short cords, mixed reliability.